balsan/PrivacyPolicies/PowerButton Torch - Flashlight/PRIVACY_POLICY.md

-## Icon Torch Pro - Flashlight: Privacy Policy
+## PowerButton Torch - Flashlight: Privacy Policy

-This privacy policy governs your use of the software application Icon Torch Pro - Flashlight (“Application”) for mobile devices that was created by Aleksandr Balaev.
-The Application is the simplest LED flashlight without interface.
-Icon only.
+This privacy policy governs your use of the software application PowerButton Torch - Flashlight (“Application”) for mobile devices that was created by Aleksandr Balaev.
+The Application manage your flashlight using the phone's power button.
 ### Application content

 #### Permissions